Jonny-exe/who-is-at-home/README.md

 # Who-is-at-home
-This is a little web so see who is in your network
+This is a small web to see who is in your network